Our staff will respond to your query promptly and provide detailed information to your questions.

 2021 program: This morning, join one of the optional tours or explore St. Petersburg at your own pace.
 In the afternoon, drive to Catherine the Great’s Palace.
 Visit to Faberge museum is not included in 2021 Gold program.

 Transfer to the airport this morning for your flight.

-All prices listed are per person, twin share, Moscow to St. Petersburg voyages.
-You can also do these voyages as cruise only in 2021 if you would like us to tailor make a private tour for you in Moscow or St.Petersburg.
+All prices listed are per person, twin share, Moscow to St. Petersburg voyages, gold class standard cabins.
+You can also do these voyages as cruise only in 2022 if you would like us to tailor make a private tour for you in Moscow or St.Petersburg.

-This voyage can be upgraded to the Imperial (2020), which includes Four Seasons hotels, cabins, smaller groups on excursions and included activities such as early entrance to the Hermitage and local lunches.
+This voyage can be upgraded to the Imperial, which includes Four Seasons hotels, cabins, smaller groups on excursions and included activities such as early entrance to the Hermitage and local lunches.

 Gold Program Room categories on Volga Dream:

 - Standard - cabins are all twins (101-118).